 The gateway completes the big puzzle of creating a complete energy tracking system and it simplifies connections.

 The gateway basically talks with all your devices, gathers its data and puts it online.
-A gateway is a modem that you can use to communicate a hundred devices through a single point.
+A gateway is a modem that you can use to communicate with a hundred devices through a single point.

 We love to talk about gateways like “the internet guy in the hardware gang”.
 The one that translates energy data into internet speak.

 If all this is new to you and you’re staring at a little green box thinking where do I start…fear not!
 Setting up a gateway it’s actually quite simple.